dai530/blook-support/README.md

 ## Features

-- Minimalist layout focusing on a cleaner, better bookmark display
+- Minimalist layout focusing on a cleaner, better bookmark display.
-- Drag-and-drop user interface for effortless management
+- Drag-and-drop user interface for effortless management.
-- Portable SQLite database – makes it easy to back up and synchronise through the cloud drive of your choice
+- Portable SQLite database – makes it easy to back up and synchronise through the cloud drive of your choice.
-- Instant search via a global shortcut (Cmd + K on macOS, Ctrl + K on Windows)
+- Instant search via a global shortcut (Cmd + K on macOS, Ctrl + K on Windows).

 ## Feedback and Contributions